awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.SQLServer.md

    1. For **Server type**, choose **Database Engine**\.

-   1. For **Server name**, type or paste the DNS name and port number of your sample DB Instance, separated by a comma\.
+   1. For **Server name**, enter the DNS name and port number of your sample DB instance, separated by a comma\.
 **Important**
 Change the colon between the DNS name and port number to a comma\.

-      For example, your server name should look like the following:
+      For example, your server name should look like the following\.

       ```
       sample-instance.cg034hpkmmjt.us-east-1.rds.amazonaws.com,1433